GSA/fpki-guides/_common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>Don't forget to follow your agency's established enterprise change management process(es). </li>
+	<li>Follow your agency's established enterprise change management process(es). </li>
-	<li>Test the procedures recommended by this guide in a test environment, if possible, to verify the intended results prior to production implementation. </li>
+	<li>Test the procedures recommended by this guide in a test environment, if possible, to verify the intended results prior to production implementation.</li>
   </ul>
   </td>
 </tr>